cloudigrade/cloudigrade/docs/development-environment.rst

 Message Broker
 ==============

+Amazon SQS is used to notify **cloudigrade** of new inspection results or logs to analyze.
-Amazon SQS is used to broker messages between **cloudigrade**, Celery workers, and houndigrade.
+Redis is used to broker messages between **cloudigrade** and celery workers.

 Kafka Listener